Museum of the Future: History

-Mohammed bin Rashid Al Maktoum, ruler of Dubai and Vice President and Prime Minister of the UAE, announced on 4 March 2015 plans to establish the Museum of the Future after it was showcased in February 2015 during the Government Summit.

-On 7 February 2016, Mohammed bin Rashid inaugurated the Museum of the Future exhibition as part of the World Government Summit 2016.
-On 24 April 2016, Mohammed bin Rashid launched 'Dubai Future Foundation'.
+Sheikh Mohammed bin Rashid Al Maktoum announced on 4 March 2015, plans to establish the Museum of the Future after its February showcase during the World Government Summit (WGS).
+On 7 February 2016, he inaugurated the Museum of the Future exhibition as part of the World Government Summit 2016.
+On 24 April 2016, the 'Dubai Future Foundation' was launched in support of the museum.
 Under the new structure, the Museum of the Future became a part of the Dubai Future Foundation.

-On 10 February 2017 and 9 February 2018, the Museum of the future opened temporarily at Madinat Jumeirah during the World Government Summit.
+On 10 February 2017 and 9 February 2018, the Museum of the Future opened temporarily at Madinat Jumeirah during the World Government Summit.
+The Museum of the Future exhibitions promoted technological development and innovation, especially in the fields of robotics and artificial intelligence (AI).